 Sec.
 6042.
 Section 9m of the Department of Transportation Establishment Act of 2002, effective October 22, 2015 (D.C.
 Law 21-36; D.C.
 Official Code § 50-921.21), is amended by adding a new subsection (c) to read as follows:

-“(c)(1) By January 1, 2024, the District Department of Transportation shall transmit to the Chair of the Council Committee with oversight of the District Department of Transportation a study that updates the findings of the study conducted pursuant to subsection (b) of this section.
+“(c)(1) By October 1, 2023, DDOT shall execute a contract for a study that updates the findings of the study conducted pursuant to subsection (b) of this section.

-“(2) The study completed pursuant to paragraph (1) of this subsection shall:
+“(2) The contract entered into pursuant to paragraph (1) of this subsection shall:

-“(A) Be developed in consultation with entities with expertise in transportation, including the organization that contracted for the study pursuant to subsection (b) of this section; and
+“(A) Ensure that the study is developed in consultation with entities with expertise in transportation, including the organization that contracted for the study pursuant to subsection (b) of this section;

-“(B) Utilize the same methodology as the study completed pursuant to subsection (b) of this section, except for any updates necessary to account for changes in commuting patterns since completion of the study conducted pursuant to subsection (b) of this section.”.
+“(B) Ensure that the study utilizes the same methodology as the study completed pursuant to subsection (b) of this section, except for any updates necessary to account for changes in commuting patterns since completion of the study conducted pursuant to subsection (b) of this section; and

+“(C) Require the contracting party to transmit the study to the Council and the Chair of the Council Committee with oversight of DDOT by January 1, 2024 but not otherwise limit the contracting party’s ability to share the study or any research conducted while developing the study; except, that DDOT may include provisions in the contract limiting references in the study to the District government, and may include a requirement that the study specify that the findings are not attributable to the District government.”.

 Sec.
 6043.
 Section 47-362 of the District of Columbia Official Code is amended by adding a new subsection (i) to read as follows:

-“(i) Notwithstanding § 47-363, beginning January 1, 2024, until the study conducted pursuant to § 50-921.21(c)(1) is transmitted to the Chair of the Council Committee with oversight of the District Department of Transportation, the District Department of Transportation shall not make a capital reprogramming unless the Council approves the reprogramming by resolution.”.
+“(i) Notwithstanding § 47-363, beginning October 1, 2023, until evidence that DDOT has executed the contract required pursuant to § 50-921.21(c)(1) is transmitted to the Council and the Chair of the Council Committee with oversight of the District Department of Transportation, the District Department of Transportation shall not make a capital reprogramming unless the Council approves the reprogramming by resolution.”.

+Sec.
+6044.
+Applicability.

+This subtitle shall apply as of the effective date of the Fiscal Year 2024 Budget Support Emergency Act of 2023, passed on emergency basis on June ___, 2023 (Enrolled version of Bill 25-___).

 SUBTITLE F. SUSTAINABLE ENERGY TRUST FUND RIGHTSIZING

 Sec.
 6051.
 Short title.